Types of Plant-Based Packaging for Your Business Needs

 Coconut husk, otherwise known as coir, is a natural fiber found between the shell and outer layer of the coconut.
 When pressed, this fibrous material can be formed into packaging, which can often look like cardboard.

 Coconut husk is often used to make doormats, brushes, twine, and particleboard and is a component in mattresses, floor tiles, trunk liners, and electric car battery pack covers.
 Coir is strong, stiffer than synthetic plastic fibers, and light; it also offers better performance, leading to cost savings for companies.
+Rich in lignin, which is mixed with finely ground wood and other natural fibers to produce plastic granulates, coconut husks can serve as packaging alternatives to plastics.

 7. Shrimp Shells